Why Do People Pay for Useless Advice? Implications of Gambler's and Hot-Hand Fallacies in False-Expert Setting

 Nattavudh Powdthavee, Yohanes E. Riyanto

-forthcoming as 'Would You Pay for Transparently Useless Advice?
-A Test of Boundaries of Beliefs in the Folly of Predictions' in: Review of Economics and Statistics.
+published as 'Would You Pay for Transparently Useless Advice?
+A Test of Boundaries of Beliefs in the Folly of Predictions' in: Review of Economics and Statistics, 2014, [Online First]

 We investigated experimentally whether people can be induced to believe in a non-existent expert, and subsequently pay for what can only be described as transparently useless advice about future chance events.
 Consistent with the theoretical predictions made by Rabin (2002) and Rabin and Vayanos (2010), we show empirically that the answer is yes and that the size of the error made systematically by people is large.